jidongxiao/CSCI1200-DataStructures/labs/memory_debugging/README.md

 It is highly recommended that you tackle one part at a time.
 For example, after adding a few lines of code to part 1, you will now receive different memory errors when you recompile and run the program using your memory debugger.
 Similarly, fixing all memory errors in part 2 will generate different memory errors that should be resolved in part 3.

-In part 2 of buggy_lab4.cpp, the goal is to print out the contents of intArray in reverse order, while also calculating the sum of all elements in the array and keeping track of the smallest number encountered.
+In part 2 of buggy_lab.cpp, the goal is to print out the contents of intArray in reverse order, while also calculating the sum of all elements in the array and keeping track of the smallest number encountered.
 Solutions that attempt to print the contents of the array in a different manner or end up with the wrong value for the smallest number found or sum won't be accepted.
 Note that:
 - You are only allowed to modify or add code when asked to.
-This would be between the comments that indicate parts 1, 2, and 3 inside buggy_lab4.cpp.
+This would be between the comments that indicate parts 1, 2, and 3 inside buggy_lab.cpp.
 Do not modify other parts of the code or create any helper functions.
 - You are not allowed to declare new variables; the ones provided are more than enough.
 Hint: how do we create memory on the heap?